The Blessed Name

 Because YHVH delivered His people from Egypt and chose them as His possession, He is the legitimate Lord of Israel.
 The LXX thus strengthened the tendency to avoid the utterance of the name of God.
 The overwhelming use of kurios for the sacred name was not an immediate development.
 The oldest LXX MSS (fragments) have YHVH written in Hebrew characters in the Greek text.
 The use of kurios for the sacred name is also found in post-Tanakh Jewish literature, such as Wisdom of Solomon (27 times), and frequently in Philo and Josephus (DNTT 2:511-512).

-While caution was exercised in writing the Sacred Name, the Mishnah confirms that there was no prohibition against pronouncing the Name in ancient times.
+While caution was exercised in writing the Sacred Name, Rich points out that the Mishnah confirms there was no prohibition against pronouncing the Name in ancient times.
 In fact, the Mishnah recommends using God's Name as a routine greeting to a fellow Jew (Berachot 9:5).
 During the days of the second Temple the name of YHVH was spoken during worship services.
 In the course of the services on the Day of Atonement the high priest pronounced the name YHVH ten times (Deut 21:5; Yoma 37a, 39b, 66a) and the people standing in the temple courts bowed with their faces to the ground.
 Yet Yoma says that the ineffable name was apparently spoken so loud that it was heard "even unto Jericho."

 Members of the Qumran sect were very scrupulous in using the sacred name and in Heb. biblical manuscripts wrote Adonai instead of YHVH (DNTT 2:512).
 Likewise, the apostles made no direct attempt to translate YHVH in their writings.
 Only 66 verses quote a passage from the Tanakh containing YHVH (e.g., Matt 3:3; 4:10), but these are all from the LXX, which uses Kurios to translate both YHVH and Adonai.
 Since there were no tape recorders we can't know for certain whether those who offered these quotes spoke "YHVH" in Hebrew or used a substitute such as Adonai.
 We do know that Yeshua, following Jewish custom, taught his disciples to say, "Avinu" (Our Father) instead of using God’s personal name in prayer.
 In the apostolic letters "Father" is a frequent title used of God.